FunnelKit

 But you can remove any unnecessary shipping methods from a shipping Zone at the same time.

-For that, go to that shipping zone, hover on the shipping method, and click on ‘Delete’.
+To do that, go to the shipping zone, hover over the shipping method, and click ‘Delete’.
 After that, click on “OK” to confirm and delete the shipping method.

 delete shipping method